74 Queen Victoria Street, EC4V 4EG

 The other stuff

-As a Nicholson’s pub, the Black Friar serves the usual cask beers along with a fairly standard menu featuring pies, burgers and steaks.
-But the dining room is a revelation with its vaulted-style ceiling that continues the medieval theme.
+The Black Friar’s dining room is a revelation with its vaulted-style ceiling that continues the medieval theme.